franko/gsl-shell/doc/user-manual/gdt.rst

 ---------------

 Histogram plots can be created using the function :func:`gdt.hist`.

-Its usage is simple, you just need to give the tables and an expression whose values will be plotted in the form of an histogram.
+.. function:: hist(table, formula[, options])

+   Make an histogram plot based on a ``formula`` that indicate a single expression to use as a variable whose distribution is to be plotted.
+   The function returns the plot itself.

+   The ``options`` can be provided as a table with the following fields:

+      * a, b, gives explicit limits for the values to be plotted
+      * title, the title for the plot
+      * color, the color of the histogram bars
+      * show, a boolean to indicate if the plot should be shown

+The histogram breaks are calculated accordingly to the Freedman-Diaconis rule.

 Here an example of the kind of plot that you can obtain:

 .. figure:: gdt-hist-example.png

-Currently the histogram function does not support any option but this may change in future.
-The histogram breaks are calculated accordingly to the Freedman-Diaconis rule.

 .. _gdt-plot-opts: